zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 407.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode, an 8 to 10 page guide we provide that will h elp you improve your English even faster.
+Go there to download a Learning Guide for this episode, an 8 to 10 page guide we provide that will h elp you improve your English even faster.
 You can also take a look at our ESL  Podcast Store, which has additional courses in English.

 This episode is a dialogue between Lyla and George abou t waiting for someone you are romantically interested in to call you back on the telephone.
 Certainly an experience most of us have had!
 Let’s get started.